WebPlatformForEmbedded/meta-wpe/README.md

 In the JSON file, edit the URL key/value.
 Save and restart the box or reload WPEFramework through systemctl or sysinit.

-To change what WPEFramework loads, such as turn on/off plugins or interact with the service through another way please see [To Be Created](https://github.com/WebPlatformForEmbedded/meta-wpe/wiki)
+To change what WPEFramework loads, such as turn on/off plugins or interact with the service through another way please see the [WPEFramework](https://github.com/WebPlatformForEmbedded/meta-wpe/wiki/WPEFramework) page on our wiki.

 ## License